First Timers Guide

 If your child is dressed properly there should be no issues getting through their lesson.

-If you don't have equipment, don't worry.
-Mount Pakenham's Rental Shop has top of the line skis, snowboards, boots, bindings, and helmets.
-Mount Pakenham's Rental Shop is located to the left of the Main Lodge, when you are looking at the hill.
-A signed waiver form is required when renting equipment.
+No equipment?
+Don't worry!
+Mount Pakenham's Rental Shop has top of the line skis, snowboards, boots, bindings, and helmets (helmets are included with all rental packages) Mount Pakenham's Rental Shop is located to the left of the Main Lodge, when you are looking at the hill.
+When renting equipment, an ONLINE waiver must be completed before arrival.
 A parent/guardian must sign the waiver for anyone under the age of 18.

 If you have your own equipment, or if you plan to borrow equipment, please bear in mind that equipment must be adjusted specifically for you so that the binding may release properly when needed.
-To be safe on the slopes, please have a certified technician adjust your equipment based on your height, weight, shoe size, and level of ability.
+To be safe on the slopes, you can have our certified technician adjust your equipment based on your accurate height, weight, shoe size, and level of ability.
 Please ensure that your equipment has been tuned (waxed and sharpened).
 Properly tuned equipment will give you more control on the slopes.

-If you are interested in purchasing equipment at a great price, check out Mount Pakenham's "Ski Swap" Equipment Sale.
+If you are interested in purchasing equipment at a great price there may be used equipment available.
+Stay tuned for information about Mount Pakenham's "Ski Swap" Equipment Sale.

 Follow these steps: